Here are a few tips that can help you to brew the perfect cup of tea:

 - A glass or porcelain teapot is the better option when drinking green tea, white tea or Darjeeling, that is, unless you steep the tea directly in a gaiwan.

-This is how the British brew their tea in a teapot:
+This is how to brew tea in a teapot.
+Just like they do in the UK:

 - Heat the teapot with hot water.
 This will make it easier for the tea leaves to release their flavour.